Paying your rates

 Council understands that some individuals and businesses may experience financial hardship on a short or long-term basis.
-This may be due to the pandemic or other reasons.
+Council is committed to supporting our community through these times.

 To have a confidential conversation with our Rates team to discuss options available to you, please call 5461 0681.

 You can pay your rates online, via direct debit, in person* or by phone.

 Rates can either be paid in full by 15 February, 2023 or by four instalments: